EvilNotch/Minecraft-Friendly-26.X/README.md

 Wool can be used to make string, and so can cobwebs.
 Cat to Dog bug is reintroduced.
-Replacing Vanilla Door output recipe to 2 instead of 3 since everyone is extra and a half 🥰 Added Sand Layers, and Gravel Layers.
+Replacing Vanilla Door output recipe to 2 instead of 3 since everyone is extra and a half 🥰 Updated Stair crafting output to 6 instead of 4.
+Added Sand Layers, and Gravel Layers.
 Added Metal Slab and Stair Variants, along with Concrete Slabs, Stairs, Fences, Fence Gates, and Walls.
 Added Calamari, WIP Textures.